Eddie Brock: Return to villainy

 When Anne Weying is shot by a new Sin-Eater, Brock forces the Symbiote to bond with her to heal her injuries.
 In the process she temporarily becomes She-Venom but Brock demands the Symbiote return after Anne loses control and kills a pair of muggers, leaving Anne traumatized.
 Brock helps kill the new Sin-Eater.
 Anne is taken into custody by the police as they try to hunt Venom and Brock sends her his Symbiote so she can escape.
 As She-Venom she again struggles to control herself, with Brock, Weying and current Spider-Man Ben Reilly becoming caught in the middle of a joint DEA/FBI operation against a major drug smuggler when Weying and Brock rendezvous at the same location where the drug group are meeting.
 When Brock takes back the Symbiote, Anne tells him to keep himself and the Symbiote away from her after witnessing his brutality against the criminals.

 Brock is captured in his sewer hideout and put on trial, with Matt Murdock acting in his defense, his symbiote held in check by a chemical inhibitor.
-Cletus Kassady is called as a witness, but when the case becomes heated both Kassady and Brock overcome their inhibitors.
+Cletus Kasady is called as a witness, but when the case becomes heated both Kasady and Brock overcome their inhibitors.
 Venom, Spider-Man, and Daredevil team up and subdue Carnage.
 However, before the trial can continue Venom is unexpectedly taken into custody by a secret government organization offering him amnesty in exchange for him becoming their agent.
 Though Venom at first enjoyed his newfound immunities, he left after being abandoned during a dangerous mission.
 After receiving a head wound, Eddie suffers amnesia.
 He is later separated from the symbiote, which is presumed killed by the government Overreach Committee.

 The symbiote survives and tracks down the amnesiac Brock, turning him into Venom again.
 Venom infiltrates Ravencroft prison seeking Carnage and absorbs the Carnage Symbiote.
 Brock temporarily joins the Sinister Six to get Spider-Man but after being betrayed by them, he begins hunting down the members for revenge.
 He ultimately cripples Sandman by biting him and taking out a chunk of his mass, leading to Sandman's apparent death.
 He also causes serious wounds to Electro and Kraven the Hunter.

 Venom's rivalry with Spider-Man is renewed when Anne, who lives in fear since bonding with the Symbiote, commits suicide after seeing Brock become Venom.
 Venom however, believes Spider-Man swinging by Anne's window in his black costume to be the cause.
 Before he can take revenge however, the Symbiote is forcefully removed from him by the human/alien hybrid Senator Ward to learn more about symbiosis.
 An alien race, secretly operating within the United States government, clones the Venom symbiote.
 Venom absorbs the clone, gains its knowledge, and decides to carry out the aliens' orders.